gacela-project/laravel-gacela-example/README.md

 This repository example uses sqlite, so you can easily check out and try it yourself :)
 ```
+1. Run the following command: php artisan gacela:create-sqlite

+OR manually:

 1. Create a empty file in '/database/database.sqlite'
 2. Execute the 'php artisan migrate' command
 ```